"""

 from beartype.typing import List, Optional, Tuple

-from geometric_kernels.lab_extras import from_numpy, int_like
+from geometric_kernels.lab_extras import from_numpy, int_like, take_along_axis

 from geometric_kernels.spaces.base import DiscreteSpectrumSpace